grafana/grafana-infinity-datasource/docs/sources/query/uql.md

 ### parse-yaml

-`parse-yaml` is used to specify that the results are in xml format
+`parse-yaml` is used to specify that the results are in XML format

 ### count